 One of the first major design characteristics that separated Beachcomber from the rest of the manufacturers is the amount of insulation that is used to fill the shell of the hot tub.

-Beachcomber’s hybrid3 editions are filled with a blow in spray foam that insulates the walls of your spa from corner to corner.
+Beachcomber’s hybrid3 editions are filled with a blow-in spray foam.
+This insulates the walls of your spa from corner to corner.